 My name is Laura Williams, and I have taught English for six years and tutored for over eight.
 I love working with children, and I especially love introducing them to the world of reading.
 I believe all students (even high school) enjoy to read SOMETHING.
 My goal is to help them find out what they enjoy reading and then teach them how to enjoy reading it.
 I believe in the concept of one-on-one student/teacher interaction because so much can happen when an educator can see each individual learner and his/her full potential-- something often difficult in a large classroom.
 When a student gains confidence, the sky is the limit.

-McNeese State University - BA, English
+Undergraduate Degree: McNeese State University - Bachelor in Arts, English

-Northwestern State University - MA, Secondary Education
+Graduate Degree: Northwestern State University of Louisiana - Master of Arts, Secondary Education

 10th Grade Reading